Your Notifications

 Stem Cell Therapy for Autism

-Autism spectrum disorder is acknowledged to have various risk factors and developmental trajectories, earning it the term “heterogeneous” disorder by neurologists.
+Autism, often known as autism spectrum disorder (ASD), is a group of disorders marked by difficulties with social skills, repetitive activities, speech, and nonverbal communication.
+Autism spectrum disorder is acknowledged to have various risk factors and developmental trajectories, earning it the term "heterogeneous" disorder by neurologists.
 The WHO reported in one of its Autism-related reports that it is estimated that worldwide about one in 160 children has an ASD.
+According to Centers for Disease Control and Prevention (CDC) report of 2021:

 • Approximately 1 in 44 children are diagnosed with ASD in the U.S. alone